DSPN/DataStaxDay/README.md

 SELECT * FROM amp_event.sales where name='rich';
 ```

-Take a look at the trace output.
-Look at all queries and contact points.
-What you're witnessing is both the beauty and challenge of distributed systems.

 Only needing to receive an acknowledgement from one node dropped our query response time to 778 microseconds:

 ```